ChenxuJWang/ECE497/hw07/README.md

 The cpu usage is also about 0.7%.
 The average response delay is much shorter and is about 1ms.
 56 times faster than interrupt!

+// Comments from Prof. Yoder
+// Min and Max results are missing
+// Kernel result is missing
+// Python result is missing
+// Your mmap %CPU seems very small.
+It should be near 100%.
+// Grade:  4/10